 If you’re a private-sector tenant, your landlord must also go to the First-tier Tribunal to get an eviction order.
 The tribunal must consider if it’s reasonable to evict you in the circumstances.

-Find out more about how housing is affected by the coronavirus on the Shelter Scotland website.
+Read more about hearings and the coronavirus on the First-tier Tribunal website.

 If you can’t pay your mortgage